rtic-ucl/rtic-ucl/docs/README.md

 3. In this new file, copy and paste the contents from a different project to use as a template.

-4. The first field "title: " is the project's display name.
+4. The first field `title: ` is the project's display name.
 Type it as you want it to appear on the website.

-5. Add the date in the "date: " field in the format "yyyy-mm-dd" (year first, then month, then date) for sorting purposes.
+5. Add the date in the `date: ` field in the format "yyyy-mm-dd" (year first, then month, then date) for sorting purposes.

-6. In the "authors: " field, type a list of people in this project.
+6. In the `authors: ` field, type a list of people in this project, using their usernames (lowercase with hyphen, like `firstname-lastname`).
 Their names will show up in the project page with a clickable link to their profile.
 The "author_notes: " field can include extra information about each respective author when hovering on their name.
-For example, "- Supervisor".
+For example, `- Supervisor`.
 ![Authors, author notes, and project tags](projectdocs6.png "Authors, author notes, and project tags")

-7. The "tags: " field is a list of tags which will appear below the project description the website.
-Add any keywords, for example "- Dosimetry".
+7. The `tags: ` field is a list of tags which will appear below the project description the website.
+Add any keywords, for example `- Dosimetry`.

-8. "profile: true" is supposed to enable author bios underneath the project descriptions, but this does not seem to work. :pensive:
+8. `profile: true` enables author bios underneath the project descriptions.
 ![Profile and Image display settings](projectdocs7.png "Profile and Image display settings")

-9. The lines under "image: " affect the appearance of the project's features image. "placement: " affects the image width in the project page.
+9. The lines under `image: ` affect the appearance of the project's features image. `placement: ` affects the image width in the project page.
 Placement options: 1 = Full column width, 2 = Out-set, 3 = Screen-width.
-Defaults to 1, full column width. "focal_point: " affects how the image is cropped in the preview for smaller screens.
+Defaults to 1, full column width. `focal_point: ` affects how the image is cropped in the preview for smaller screens.
 Focal point options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
-Set "preview_only" to "true" to just use the image for the thumbnail in the preview and not the actual project page. "alt_text: " sets alternative text for screen readers or for errors/poor connection when the image cannot be displayed.
+Set `preview_only` to `true` to just use the image for the thumbnail in the preview and not the actual project page. `alt_text: ` sets alternative text for screen readers or for errors/poor connection when the image cannot be displayed.

 10. Everything under the three dashes (---) will appear as an extended description in the project page.
 But any sentences above the `<!-- more --> ` tag will also appear in the preview.
 The paragraph(s) underneath can be formatted in markdown, [click here](https://wowchemy.com/docs/content/writing-markdown-latex/) for more formatting options.
 ![Extended description under the three dashes ---](projectdocs8.png "Extended description")